google/dawn/docs/tint/extensions/chromium_experimental_framebuffer_fetch.md

 ## Pseudo-specification

 This adds a new builtin attribute `@color` which takes a `u32` argument and is only allowed on `@fragment` entry point scalar / vector inputs.
-Two input variables cannot have the same `@color` attribute.
+* Two input variables cannot have the same `@color` attribute.
+* The use of `@color(N)` with a multi-sampled color attachment will cause the fragment shader to run once per sample.

 ## Example usage